asadprodhan/phyloTree/README.md

 - Make a directory

-- Keep your alignments (nexus format, e.g., cox1_alignment.nex) in this directory
+- Keep your alignment/s (nexus format, e.g., cox1_alignment.nex) in this directory

 > Note: you can only replace ‘cox1’.
 Your alignment name must end up with ‘_alignment.nex’.